How to be Happy When You're Sad

 My story begins on August 31, 1990.
 That was the day my father died suddenly of heart failure.
-During the following two years, my mother, my son’s father and my grandmother (who lived with us) all died.
+During the following two years, my mother, my young son’s father and my grandmother (who lived with us) all died.
 The only family we had left were my brother and sister, who lived out of town.

-I’m not sure how or why but through my shock and grief on the cold December day my grandmother left us, I had it in me to understand my three year old son and I still deserved to be happy.
+I’m not sure how or why but through my shock and grief on the cold December day my grandmother left us, I had it in me to understand that my three year old son and I still deserved to be happy.